Treatment Duration

 For patients who are healthy for the surgery, this procedure is often the most effective treatment for liver failure.
 The main advantages of a successful liver transplant include:

-Extended Lifespan: Most liver transplant recipients experience a significant increase in life expectancy.
+Extended Lifespan: Most recipients experience a significant increase in life expectancy.
 The new liver restores essential bodily functions that were compromised by liver failure.

 Improved Quality of Life: Patients enjoy a much higher quality of life after the transplant.
 Symptoms like chronic fatigue, jaundice, and abdominal pain often diminish, allowing for a more comfortable and active life.